List of New York Islanders seasons

-The New York Islanders are an American ice hockey team based in Uniondale, New York.
+The New York Islanders are a professional ice hockey team based in Elmont, New York.
 They compete in the National Hockey League (NHL) Eastern Conference's Metropolitan Division.
-Since their inaugural season in 1972, the team has played its home games in Nassau Veterans Memorial Coliseum, but moved to the Barclays Center in 2015.
+Since their inaugural season in 1972, the team has played home games at Nassau Veterans Memorial Coliseum (1972–2015, 2018–2021), Barclays Center (2015–2020) and currently play at UBS Arena (since 2021).
 In forty-nine completed seasons, the team has won the Stanley Cup championship four times and has qualified for the playoffs twenty-seven times.
 They have played more than 310 playoff games, winning 172.
 As of the end of the 2021–22 season, New York has won more than 1,700 regular season games, the 15th-highest victory total among NHL teams.